zmochi/http-server/README.md

 This is an HTTP 1.1 server implementation in C, currently WIP.
 The main challenges in implementing this server were supporting persistant connections and (to-be-completed) chunked Transfer-Encoding.
 If time permits I might make this even harder with multi-threading.

-This implementation builds on Berkley Sockets and is Unix-compatible, and aims to be fully cross-platform.
+This implementation builds on Berkeley Sockets and is Unix-compatible, and aims to be fully cross-platform.

 ## External libraries